-- ▶ To set the Homing Settings - 1.
-Choose Homing from the Configuration menu.
-The Homing panel of the Configuration dialog box will appear.
+The Homing command on the Configuration menu displays the following panel:

-- 2. Home End The end of the axis at Machine Zero (Home). - 3.
-Home Order The axis order for the homing operation.
-For safety, set the order so the initial homing move retracts the cutting tool away from the workpiece. - 4.
-Home Axis Determines whether or not an axis is included in the homing operation. - 5.
-Home Switch Offset The distance each axis backs away from the home switch after the switch is tripped during homing.
+Home End - The end of the axis at Machine Zero (Home).

+Home Order - The axis order for the homing operation.
+For safety, set the order so the initial homing move retracts the cutting tool away from the workpiece.

-- 6. Homing Rate The feedrate at which the machine tool will move when locating home switches (Seek Home button on the Home Control Panel, and G27 command). - 7.
-Homing Tolerance The distance allowed from the original Machine Zero location to the new Machine Zero location found during homing (used with the Hide Results if in Tolerance radio buttons). - 8.
-Hide Results if in Tolerance Tells FlashCut not to display the results of re-homing, if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.
-There are separate settings for the Seek Home button (on the Home Control Panel) and the G27 command - 9.
-Reset Machine Zero Tells FlashCut to automatically reset Machine Zero to the new location found, if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.
-Note that the reset is automatic for the G27 command. - 10.
-Always Display Results Tells FlashCut to always display the results of re-homing, even if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.
-There are separate settings for the Seek Home button (on the Home Control Panel) and the G27 command. - 11.
-Maximum Homing Attempts The maximum number of times the machine tool will re-home, while trying to get the discrepancy from the previous Machine Zero location within the Homing Tolerance for all axes.
+Home Axis - Determines whether or not an axis is included in the homing operation.

+Home Switch Offset - The distance each axis backs away from the home switch after the switch is tripped during homing.

+Homing Rate - The feedrate at which the machine tool will move when locating home switches.

+Homing Tolerance - The distance allowed from the original Machine Zero location to the new Machine Zero location found during homing (used with the Hide Results if in Tolerance radio buttons).

+Seek Home Button

+These settings apply to the homing process initiated by the Seek Home Button on the Home Control Panel.

+Hide Results if in Tolerance - Tells FlashCut not to display the results of rehoming, if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.

+Reset Machine Zero - Tells FlashCut to automatically reset Machine Zero to the new location found, if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.

+Always Display Results - Tells FlashCut to always display the results of rehoming, even if the discrepancy from the previous Machine Zero location is within the Homing Tolerance for all axes.

+G27 Command

+These settings apply to the homing process initiated by the G27 Command.
+They work the same as the Seek Home Button controls described above, except that if you choose Hide Results if in Tolerance, FlashCut always resets Machine Zero to the new location found (no checkbox option is provided).

+Maximum Homing Attempts - The maximum number of times the machine tool will re-home, while trying to get the discrepancy from the previous Machine Zero location within the Homing Tolerance for all axes.

+Fast Homing Offset Factor - During fast homing, the destination for the initial rapid move is set as follows:

+Distance from Machine Zero =

+Home Switch Offset x Fast Home Offset Factor

+The larger the number, the greater the safety margin for the initial rapid move.